rohansadale/Resume/README.md

-# Resume created using Latex
+# Resume creation using Latex
 + resume_rohan_sadale.tex contains the code
 + resume_rohan_sadale.pdf is the generated resume